-You should review the information about registering applications with the Microsoft Azure identity platform.
-See Register an application with the Microsoft identity platform.
+You should review the information about registering applications with the Microsoft identity platform.
+Learn more in Register an application with the Microsoft identity platform in the Microsoft documentation.

 Make sure that you have:

 • An Azure account that has an active subscription.
-See Create your Azure Free account.
+Learn more in Microsoft's Create your Azure Free account .

 • The client ID and client secret for the connected application.
 You can find the client ID and client secret in the Azure portal.
-See Register an application with the Microsoft identity platform.
+Learn more in Register an application with the Microsoft identity platform in the Microsoft documentation.

-2. Click the + icon, and then click New connection.
+2. Click +, and then click New connection.

-4. Under Microsoft Azure (Microsoft 365), click Select, and then click Next.
+4. Click Microsoft Azure (Microsoft 365), click Select, and then click Next.

-The connection name is shown in the list when you've completed and saved the connection.
+The connection name appears in the provisioning list after you save the connection.

 6. Click Next.

-7. On the Configure authentication pane, enter the values for the following fields.
+7. On the Configure authentication panel, enter the values for the following fields:

 Field Value